2017 Tour — FAQ

 Yes, but if you contact a ROADSHOW appraiser regarding the item(s) you plan to bring to the event, then we may not consider the item(s) for recording, and WGBH Educational Foundation is not responsible for any business or interaction you have with an ANTIQUES ROADSHOW appraiser prior or subsequent to the event.

 May I bring a camera or tape recorder to the event?

 You can use cameras or tape recorders in designated areas.
 However, photography, videotaping or recording is strictly prohibited in the appraisal area.

 How long is the wait to see an appraiser?

-Our experts see approximately 600 people per hour.
+Our experts see hundreds of people per hour.
 Some categories are busier than others, and this varies from event to event.
 The best advice we can give is that you should come prepared to wait.
 This way, you can relax and enjoy yourself.